NoamaExl/primo-explore-cam-location-items/README.md

-# Adding an altmetrics widget to the Primo full view
+# primo-explore Cambridge add links to holding and items — Edit

 ##Usage